department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/irrrl.md

 ### Can I get an IRRRL?

-You may be able to get an IRRRL if **all of the following are true for you**:
+You may be able to get an IRRRL if you meet all of the requirements listed below.

+**All of these must be true.
+You:**

--	You already have a VA-backed home loan, **and**
+-	Already have a VA-backed home loan, **and**
--	You are using the IRRRL to refinance your existing VA-backed home loan, **and**
+-	Are using the IRRRL to refinance your existing VA-backed home loan, **and**
--	You can certify that you currently live in or used to live in the home covered by the loan
+-	Can certify that you currently live in or used to live in the home covered by the loan

 **Note:** If you have a second mortgage on the home, the holder must agree to make your new VA-backed loan the first mortgage.